Los Angeles Marriage Project

 Some of the things we have learned from this project so far

+Over the past decade, data from this project has been analyzed in over 50 published papers and presentations at professional conferences.
+Many of these papers can be found under the ‘Publications’ tab of this website.
+Below are some of the questions we have been writing about.
+What are the challenges that get in the way of successful relationships?
 You’ve probably heard people say that “a good marriage takes work”, but what makes that work easier or harder for couples?
 If you pay attention to self-help books, you would get the idea that the biggest challenge in most couples’ lives is resolving disagreements and communicating successfully.
 When the Los Angeles Marriage Project showed couples lists of possible problems, we also found that these problems were rated as pretty severe when they came up.
 But we also asked the question in a different way: we asked couples to list the three biggest problems they faced in their marriages.
 When couples thought about their own lives, instead of being given a list of problems chosen by researchers, they came up with different answers.
 Couples five most challenging marital problems were: